 by a person previously convicted of OUI or similar offenses as a condition

 - The device is to be installed for a period of two years (presumably from

 - The device must be maintained and inspected .

-- License may be revoked for up to life for two or more occasions of a failure
+- The license may be revoked for up to life for two or more occasions of

 Penalties for Ignition Interlock Violations

 Operation of MV in violation of interlock device restriction:

 - Not less than two and one-half nor more than five years if state prison

 or not less than 180 days nor more than two and a half years if jail

 - Fine of $1,000 to $15,000